 If you are having trouble when trying to browse the Apple Store online it might be down to connectivity issues, but there's also the possibility that the Apple Store could be closed while Apple updates it with new products.

-The company is set to unveil new iPads and Apple Watches at an event later today, 15 September, so it is no surprise that the store is down.
+The company is set to unveil new iPhones at an event later today, 13 October, so it is no surprise that the store is down.
 But what might Apple have in store?
-To find out what Apple might be launching read this: What will Apple launch at the 15 September event.
+To find out what Apple might be launching read this: What will Apple launch at the 13 October event.
 Plus we have a guide to how to watch the event here.